Court Martial Appeal Court

-The Court Martial Appeal Court is a British superior court of record which hears appeals from court martials.
+The Court Martial Appeal Court is a British superior court of record which hears appeals from courts martial.

 History

 The Court was originally established in 1951 as the Courts-Martial Appeal Court under the Courts-Martial (Appeals) Act 1951.
 Its organisation was modified by the Courts-Martial (Appeals) Act 1968.
 It was renamed as Court Martial Appeal Court by the Armed Forces Act 2006 to reflect the establishment of the Court Martial as a permanent standing court.

 Composition

 The Court is composed of English High Court, Court of Appeal and Court of Judicature of Northern Ireland judges nominated by the following: